Spraying a mixture of vinegar and water on your car's windshield will effectively help de-ice it. See Example( s )

 The issue of whether this method of ice prevention will indeed pit windshield glass is a matter of contention, with some cautioning it does:

 Pour a mixture of vinegar and water on the windshield so that it freezes to the glass before the rain does, thereby preventing ice.
 Unfortunately, vinegar eats pits into the windshield glass.

 However, others assert vinegar is commonly used in glass cleaning solutions and ordinary household vinegar is far too weak a form of acetic acid to produce this sort of damage:

 Very few acids will dissolve glass — that’s why they keep them in glass bottles.
 Does your vinegar bottle look pock-marked?

 Windex (and other glass cleaners) are normally 5% ammonia in some sort of volatile solvent, with some detergents and other chemicals.
 The more environmentally-friendly variants replace the ammonia with acetic acid.
 A solution of 5% acetic acid (typical white vinegar) isn’t going to hurt anything that 5% ammonia wouldn’t.

-In general, we've found no consensus about how effective the use of a vinegar-water mixture to remove or prevent windshield ice might be, or whether it carries a potential risk that outweighs its benefits.
-In general, there are a variety of methods for dealing with windshield ice which motorists can employ, including the use of commercial
+In general, we’ve found no consensus about how effective the use of a vinegar-water mixture to remove or prevent windshield ice might be, or whether it carries a potential risk that outweighs its benefits.
+However, there are a variety of other methods for dealing with windshield ice that motorists can employ, including the use of commercial

 ice and frost prevention sprays: